Koromix/tytools/README.md

 The format of <location> is specific to ty and can be found using `tyc list`, <serial> is the USB serial number.
 Either can be omitted.

+You can learn about the various commands using `tyc help`.
+Get specific help for them using `tyc help <command>`.

 <a name="usage_list"/>
 ## List devices